Wally Teninga

 Walter Henry "Wally" Teninga (February 14, 1928 - September 24, 2018) was an American football halfback and businessman.
 He played for the University of Michigan's undefeated national championship teams in 1947 and 1948 and later became the vice chairman and chief financial officer of the Kmart Corporation.

-Early years
+Early life

 A native of Chicago, Teninga was the son of Cornelius and Emma Teninga.
 He was the youngest of five children and grew up at 10718 Normal Avenue in the Roseland section of Chicago's south side.
 He attended Morgan Park High School where he was a starting halfback for three years on the varsity team.